What is jurisprudence in law?

 This school is also known as the positivist school of jurisprudence because it considers law as it is and not as what it should be.
-This school proposes that a link between law and morality isn’t necessary and that law emanates from various sources, usually the government through legislation.
+This school proposes that a link between law and morality isn't necessary and that law emanates from various sources, usually the government through legislation.
 The analytical school does not consider morality and customs as a part of the law.
-This school focuses on legal positivism and treated legal theory as a scientific discipline which should be based on experimentation and reasoning.
+This school focuses on legal positivism and treated legal theory as a scientific discipline that should be based on experimentation and reasoning.

 Notable jurists from this school include Bentham and Austin.

-This school of jurisprudence thinks that the law is the result of continuous development of the society because society is the product of customs, religious principles and financial requirements and needs of the people.
+This school of jurisprudence thinks that the law is the result of the continuous development of society because society is the product of customs, religious principles and financial requirements and needs of the people.

 This theory says the law is based on the general consciousness of the people and that it is the product of the forces and influences of the past.

 Leading proponents of this theory include Savigny, Sir Henry Maine, and Edmund Burke.